Tawny eagle: Development of young and parental behaviour

 Eggs are incubated by the female for 40–44 days, with extreme records of 30 to 45 days, before hatching.
-Incubation tends to begin with the first egg and may be done exclusively by the female in India but, in African data, the male sometimes briefly relieves here.
+Incubation tends to begin with the first egg and may be done exclusively by the female in India but, in African data, the male sometimes briefly relieves her.
 When the nests are climbed up to, the females are tight sitters, often flying at the very last minute.
 Green lining may still be added at the incubation stage.
 Upon hatching, the young apparently have to be constantly brooded or shaded from strong sun in the very open nests.
 The chicks are initially covered with white down, with a black bill, yellow cere and feet and brown eyes; a thicker white coat is acquired at 2 weeks and 1 week later the 1st feathers appear on scapulars and wing coverts.
 The young eaglets can stand weakly at about 3 weeks, walk around the nest at 4 weeks and start to wing-flap about a week later.
 Wing and tail quills sprout rapidly, with feathers appearing down the side of the breast at 4 weeks.
 By 5 weeks, feathers cover much of the body except for the head and underparts.
 By week 7, the chick has only a small amount of down feathers remaining and weighs around 2.15 kg.
 The rapid development of dorsal feathers is comparable to other raptors that use open nest sites such as snake eagles and secretarybirds.
 Only one chick usually survives after hatching.
 This is often due to siblicide, where the older chick fatally wounds the younger chick in the first few days of life.
 The older sibling weighs around 143 g while the younger one weighs about 85 g frequently at the point of its demise or disappearance.
-In southern Africa, there are at least four cases of two fledglings occurring in one nest, however.McGowan, G. (1992).
-Tawny Eagle pair raise two chicks.
-Babbler, 23: 50.
+In southern Africa, there are at least four cases of two fledglings occurring in one nest, however.
 At around 5 weeks, the eaglet adopts anti-predator behaviours, some laying prone while a novel animal approaches while others adopt a truculent threat posture with feathers raised, gape opened, wings poised to slap and talons barred for slashing.
 For the first 10 days, the adult female observes the chick very closely, relying on food provisioned by the male.
 After two weeks, the chick is left alone for 2.5 hours each day, whilst the adults forage.
 At this point the male may start making direct food deliveries to the eaglet.
 This is considered a relatively early point to stop attending to the nest for an eagle this size and the nest often soon becomes unsuitably foul with remains.
 One 39-day-old eaglet was able to tear up its own food already but was still primarily fed by the female.
 The first flight attempts are around 7–10 weeks but the chick is fully grown and capable of fledging the nest fully after 10–12 weeks.
 However, the female may remain to shelter during rainstorms around to as late as the fledging stage.
 The full stage of dependence is ongoing for about 6 weeks after fledging.
 The young tawny eagle may stay with the parents even until next breeding season.
 In India at least, after the nesting period, the pairs disperse and leave the nesting area, seldom being seen near the nest until pairing off again initiates in October.
 A juvenile tawny eagle that was shot at 2 years old was 48 km away from its original nest while 2 juveniles at 5 months and 7 months old were 50 and 34 km away, respectively.